The most beautiful peaks

 From Punta di Rissuolo, the view of the Ciampono valley

-• From Saint-Jean: If you want to reach a peak that is affordable but totally overlooked by most, the choice falls to Punta Rissuolo: a hundred meters above Rissuolo Pass, reached via Trail 8, you arrive at the peak with the near certainty of not crossing anyone.
+From Saint-Jean: if you want to reach a peak that is affordable but totally overlooked by most, the choice falls on Punta Rissuolo: a hundred meters above Rissuolo Pass, reached via TRAIL 8 , you will reach the peak with the near certainty of not crossing anyone.
 Even the virtually unused summit book testifies to how few people reach it.

 Back to the list